How to Track Your Period and Why It's Important?

 — Approximately days 13-19 of cycle

-Rising levels of oestrogen signal the brain to release a surge of luteinising hormone, which triggers the dominant follicle to release the mature egg from the ovary, resulting in ovulation.
+Rising oestrogen levels signal the brain to release a luteinising hormone surge, which triggers the dominant follicle to release the mature egg from the ovary, resulting in ovulation.
 Ovulation is the main event of the menstrual cycle.

 What’s happening to my body: Rising levels of oestrogen signal the brain to release a surge of luteinising hormone, which triggers the dominant follicle to release the mature egg from the ovary, resulting in ovulation.
 Ovulation is the main event of the menstrual cycle.

-How can I expect to feel: This is your time to shine!
-Energy, motivation, clarity and zest for life is at an all time high.
+How can I expect to feel?
+This is your time to shine!
+Energy, motivation, clarity and zest for life are at an all-time high.
 This is often when you might feel your most confident, strongest, social and sexual around ovulation.

 4. Luteal phase